-- Tannin and Spice: Replicate depth of flavour by using ingredients high on spice whilst replacing wine tannin and mouthfeel.
-See Fresh Quince of Bel Air recipe.
+- Tannin and Spice: Replicate depth of flavor by using ingredients high on spice whilst replacing wine tannin and mouthfeel.

-- Bespoke Ingredients: Source local ingredients to make bespoke syrups, cordials, infusions, tinctures, ferments and pickles to add flavour, complexity and intrigue to your low alcohol signature serves.
+- Bespoke Ingredients: Source local ingredients to make bespoke syrups, cordials, infusions, tinctures, ferments and pickles to add flavor, complexity and intrigue to your low alcohol signature serves.

-- Sherries and Kombuchas: Substitute the base spirit in a Manhattan with dry sherry or play around with house fermentations like kombuchas to pump up the flavour dial.
-See Precursory recipe.
+- Sherries and Kombuchas: Substitute the base spirit in a Manhattan with dry sherry or play around with house fermentations like kombuchas to pump up the flavor dial.

 Great Tasting No and Low Cocktails

-We asked three experts for their favourite low and zero-alcohol cocktail recipes.
+We asked three experts for their favorite low and zero-alcohol cocktail recipes.

 - Health and Innovation: Global trends towards health-conscious drinking and exciting innovations like Seedlip, Ketel One, or Guinness 0.0 are driving greater availability of choice for no and low alcohol drinks and cocktails.

-- Understanding Low and No ABV: Low ABV drinks contain lower-proof spirits, while no ABV drinks rely on no alcohol spirits, teas, juices, ferments, and mixers to achieve flavour and complexity.
+- Understanding Low and No ABV: Low ABV drinks contain lower-proof spirits, while no ABV drinks rely on no alcohol spirits, teas, juices, ferments, and mixers to achieve flavor and complexity.

 - Showcase Your Offering: Share what's on offer with your guests by grouping your low or no alcohol spirits on your back bar and consider ways to highlight or group low or no ABV cocktails on your menu.

 - Add a Little Italiano: Try offering a light Aperitivo, pairing small bites with no or low alcohol signature serves.